FredPont/Data_Lister/README.md

   ![Output Table](src/images/table.png)
 work in progress...

-Caution : Set the directory level to a reasonable value before starting DATA Lister on a large file system.
+Caution : set the directory level to a reasonable value before starting DATA Lister on a large file system to avoid producing a huge result table.

 ## Key characteristics
 - List directories and optionally files.